mighty-gerbils/gerbil/doc/reference/misc.md

   typ := type descriptor to inspect
 ```

 Safe variant of `runtime#type-descriptor-ctor`.
-Returns the constructor id in
+Returns the constructor ID of
 the type as a symbol. *typ* must be a type descriptor or an error is signaled.

 ::: tip Examples: